Lower Mustang Motorbike Tour - 8 Days Itinerary and Costs

 Local expertise on restricted routes.
 Lower Mustang requires special permits and local knowledge.
 We've been running this route for years and know every checkpoint, every fuel stop, and every safe place to rest.

-320+ verified reviews from trekkers, riders, and travellers who trusted us.
+300+ verified reviews from trekkers, riders, and travellers who trusted us.
 TripAdvisor Travellers' Choice 2024.

 Solo Travellers Welcome

 Most of our riders book alone.
 You don't need a group, you don't need a riding partner, and you don't need to wait for a fixed departure date.
-We run private tours from a single rider up to 20.
+We run private tours for a single rider up to 20.
 Solo travellers get the same guide, the same route, and the same bikes.
 The only difference is you'll have the road to yourself.

 Tour Difficulty

 Moderate.
 You need to be comfortable riding a motorbike on unpaved, rocky roads with loose gravel, river crossings, and steep sections.
-The altitude reaches 3,720m at Muktinath, which can cause mild headache or breathlessness.
+The altitude reaches 3,720m at Muktinath, which can cause a mild headache or breathlessness.
 Our guide monitors oxygen levels with an oximeter.
-No off-road racing experience is needed, but you should have at least basic motorbike riding skills and hold a valid licence.
+No off-road racing experience is needed, but you should have at least basic motorbike riding skills and hold a valid license.
 If you haven't ridden above 3,000m before, don't worry.
-We pace the ascent gradually and our guide will talk you through what to expect.
+We pace the ascent gradually, and our guide will talk you through what to expect.

-Short Itinerary
+Itinerary

 Day 01: Arrival to Kathmandu and evening test ride